eastend-street/jotdown/README.md

 <br/>

 ## Why I created this app
 To manage a lot of bookmarks easily.
-I have been using chrome bookmark manager but sometimes I can't find the bookmark that I'm looking for.
-Then I often commented on bookmarks and saved them in Slack to remember what bookmark is, but it's difficult to find it again as well.
-Jotdown was born to solve these problems.
+I had been using Chrome bookmark manager but sometimes I couldn't find the bookmark that I was looking for.
+Also, I wanted to write a note with bookmarks to remember what the bookmarks are, but Chrome bookmark manager doesn't have that.
+To solve these problems, I made Jot down.

 <br/>